moun-a/portfolio/README.md

 # Project Overview

-Personal portfolio website for Mohit Sojitra, built with Create React App (CRA).
+Personal portfolio website for Mouna Mouhib, built with Create React App (CRA).
 It is a PWA (Progressive Web App) with service worker registration enabled.
 Deployed on Vercel.

 ## Commands